odan/odan.github.io/_posts/2021-01-22-slim4-framework-vs-micro-framework.md

 the Slim microframework.
 In the following chapters, I will try to explain the conceptual differences between full-stack frameworks and microframeworks.
-You should not see this comparison as "Slim vs. Laravel", but rather as framework vs. micro-framework in general.
+You should not consider this comparison as "Slim vs. Laravel", but rather as framework vs. micro-framework in general.

 ## Microframework